aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-tables/how-to-apply-different-autofit-settings-to-a-table/_index.md

 ﻿---
-title: How to  Apply Different AutoFit Settings to a Table – Aspose.Words for Java
+title: How to  Apply Different AutoFit Settings to a Table in Java
 articleTitle: How to  Apply Different AutoFit Settings to a Table
 linktitle: How to  Apply Different AutoFit Settings to a Table
 description: "Table AutoFit feature using Aspose.Words for Java."